 1. Create a meal plan

 Set a meal plan for the week by outlining the menu of lunches and dinners you’ll be cooking.
 Review the recipes so you know what you’ll need before you go shopping.
-Preplanning your menu before the week gets hectic ensures you’re eating a variety of well-thought-out meals so you don’t turn to less healthy and more expensive alternatives like fast food.
+Preplanning your menu before the week gets hectic ensures you’re eating a variety of well-thought-out meals so you don’t turn to less healthy food and more expensive alternatives like fast food.

 2. Use a list